-If you prefer to use iTunes for your music management, you can remove music stored on your iPhone through the program.
+If you prefer to use iTunes (or Apple Music app) for your music management, you can remove music stored on your iPhone through the program.

-Here's how to delete songs from iPhone using iTunes:
+Here's how to delete songs from iPod or iPhone using iTunes or Apple Music app:

-Unfortunately, there’s currently no way to find which of your tracks are duplicated directly from your iPhone, so the use of a computer is necessary.
-Once your duplicates have been removed by iTunes or third party software, you can sync your cleaned library with your iPhone, ensuring that your iPhone's library is the same as your iTunes library.
+Unfortunately, the iPhone currently provides no way to find which of your tracks are duplicated, so the use of a computer is necessary.
+We will firstly remove any duplicate songs from iTunes (or Apple Music), then sync your cleaned library with your iPhone, ensuring that your iPhone's library is the same as your iTunes library.

 Tune Sweeper is an application for PC and Mac computers which will analyze your iTunes library for duplicate songs, and delete them for you automatically.

 Launch Tune Sweeper and click 'Search for Duplicates'

 Your current iTunes library will be scanned and Tune Sweeper will return a list of duplicates